INTERREGIONAL ANTI-POACHING AND ANTI-TAMPERING POLICY

 If I'm interested in acquiring a player, how do I know if he or she is currently under contract?

-As a team, you can inquire about the availability of players - it just needs to be to the player's management so long as that player is under contract.
+As a team, you can inquire about the availability of players or coaches listed in the GCD - it just needs to be to the player's or coach's management so long as that player or coach is under contract and listed in the GCD.

-The database linked above contains the contract end-dates of contracted players currently participating in leagues where there are league-recognized contracts (i.e., contracts that conform with league minimum standards, such as minimum player compensation).
+The GCD, which is linked above, contains the contract end-dates of contracted players and coaches currently participating in leagues where there are league-recognized contracts (i.e., contracts that conform with league minimum standards, such as minimum player compensation).
 It also includes contact information for teams who have volunteered contact information.
 It will be updated at the beginning of every split and periodically during the split to reflect roster modifications.

-This database is intended as a resource to facilitate legitimate communication between teams and players.
-Where there is good reason to believe a player is under a league-recognized contract despite not being in the database (e.g. a brand new player in a league with officially-recognized contracts not yet having his or her information reflected in the database), teams are expected to contact management rather than approach players directly.
+This GCD is intended as a resource to facilitate legitimate communication between teams and players.
+Where there is good reason to believe a player or coach is under a league-recognized contract despite not being in the GCD (e.g. a brand new player in a league with officially-recognized contracts not yet having his or her information reflected in the database), teams are expected to contact management rather than approach players or coaches directly.

-If I'm a contracted player interested in leaving my team, what are my options?
+If I'm a contracted player or coach interested in leaving my team, what are my options?

-While contracted players cannot reach out to other teams' affiliates, they can:
+While players and coaches listed in the GCD cannot reach out to other teams' affiliates, they can:

 - Publicly state their interest in leaving their team and encourage any and all interested party to contact their management.